Money Market vs Checking Account

 What Is a Money Market Account?

-A money market account (MMA) is also a deposit account.
+A money market account is also a deposit account.
 If you’re putting different deposit accounts on a spectrum, a money market account leans more toward the savings account end of the range.
-They tend to have higher interest rates than a checking account and are typically better suited to storing your funds for future goals.
+They tend to have higher interest rates than checking accounts and are typically better suited to storing your funds for future goals.

-Money market accounts are protected by the FDIC and NCUA in the same way as checking accounts.
-However, these accounts often have limits on withdrawals and transfers.
-Another feature to note: They frequently have higher minimum deposit and balance requirements than checking accounts.
+Money market accounts are insured by the FDIC and NCUA, depending on whether it’s a bank or a credit union, in the same way as checking accounts.
+However, these accounts often have limits on certain transactions.
+Another feature to note: They may require a minimum opening deposit (and sometimes a minimum balance), depending on the institution.

 Recommended: Money Market Account vs Certificate of Deposit (CD)